jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

   - Monorepo
 ---

-Separating the UI components from the application logic promotes a better separation of concerns, providing easier testing, maintainability and code reuse.
+Separating the UI components from the application logic promotes a better separation of concerns, providing easier testing, maintainability, and code reuse.

 The component library for your applications lets you develop it in isolation, with components tested (both manually and automatically) by using a tool such as [Storybook](https://storybook.js.org/).
-Storybook allows you to publish a website showcasing the UI library, for developers, designers or other stakeholders to review and iterate on.
+Storybook allows you to publish a website showcasing the UI library, for developers, designers, or other stakeholders to review and iterate on.

 > This component library, then becomes the source of truth for the [Design System](https://www.invisionapp.com/inside-design/guide-to-design-systems/) of your applications.